 These reconstructive surgeries and treatments are designed to target problem areas like lax muscles, or hanging, unattractive, excess skin from the labial areas.
 Tighter vaginal muscles can enhance sexual pleasure and restore moisture, reduce incontinence and bladder control issues, and also improve the appearance of the vagina.
 These benefits can greatly improve the quality of a woman’s physical, emotional, and sexual health.

 In procedures where symptoms are purely cosmetic, vaginal rejuvenation procedures can enhance a woman’s self-confidence by creating a tighter, younger-looking, and generally more attractive genital area.
 A tighter and more attractive vagina can also improve sexual relations for both the woman and her partner.
-In general, vaginal rejuvenation procedures can offer a number of important benefits for many women, along with relatively short and uncomplicated recovery time.
+In general, vaginal rejuvenation procedures can offer several important benefits for many women, along with relatively short and uncomplicated recovery time.

 What are the Cons of Vaginal Rejuvenation?